-Girls and boys within the program are constantly under consideration for RDS Honors each season.
-Players who earn RDS Honors will then be invited to our RDS Showcase event in the Winter season.
+Girls and boys within the program are constantly under consideration for RDS Showcase recommendations each season.
+Players who earn RDS Showcase redommendations will then be invited to our annual RDS Showcase event.
 Click here for more info.

 We find that players develop at different rates and a lot changes in a short space of time at this stage in a child’s development.
 Players are encouraged to keep honing their craft and showcasing their ability within the RDS in order to earn a recommendation in the future.
 Player development doesn’t happen overnight.
 The RDS is available for players to focus on their individual development and technical proficiency.